Worsthof/recipe-changer/README.md

 ## 🛠️ Installation

 ### 1. Locate the Mod Directory
-Navigate to the UE4SS Mods folder:
+Navigate to the UE4SS Mods folder.
 Usually looking like this:
 ```...\Palworld\Pal\Binaries\Win64\ue4ss\Mods```